What is On Time In Full (OTIF)? How to calculate OTIF as a KPI?

 On Time = (Delivery time) - (Confirmed delivery time)

 In Full = (Delivered amount) - (Confirmed amount)

-Conduct process analysis to gain a better understanding of why the OTIF KPI is not met.
-Some analysis examples are: requested delivery vs outbound delivery, delivered once vs delivered several times.
+You can gain a better understanding of why the OTIF KPI fails by conducting process analyses.
+Some analysis examples are: requested delivery vs. outbound delivery, delivered once vs. delivered several times.

-In order to locate root causes for deliveries that take longer than average, run a duration analysis and select the relevant cases for influence analysis.
+To locate root causes for deliveries that take longer than average, run a duration analysis in QPR ProcessAnalyzer, and select the relevant cases for influence analysis.

-As you identify changes and bottlenecks for improvement, your OTIF KPI should look better than before the improvements.
+As you identify changes and bottlenecks for improvement, your OTIF KPI should look better than before the changes.
 To take it further, you can work on reducing the variations and improving the conformance.
-As the compliance improves, some of your subprocess should be ready and beneficial for automation, reducing human errors and improving the KPI.
+As compliance improves, some of your sub-processes should be ready and beneficial for automation.
+With the help of automation, you can easily reduce human errors and improve the KPI.

-Learn more about improving on-time delivery and logisitics and supply chain processes:
+Learn more about improving on-time delivery and logistics and supply chain processes: Logistics with Process Mining